kubernetes/cloud-provider-openstack/docs/using-controller-manager-with-kubeadm.md

     Then wait for the controller manager to be restarted and running.

-- Create a configmap containing the cloud configuration for cloud-controller-manager.
+- Create a secret containing the cloud configuration for cloud-controller-manager.

-   Encode your `cloud.conf` file content using base64: `base64 -w 0 cloud.conf`
+   Encode your `$CLOUD_CONFIG` file content using base64: `base64 -w 0 $CLOUD_CONFIG`

    Update `cloud.conf` configuration in `manifests/controller-manager/cloud-config-secret.yaml` file
 by using the result of the above command.